sourceplant/vbnotescript/README.md

    * Repeat the procedure to search for the note texts or notes name.
    * Save the note only once you are done with it.
 * Saving the clipboard content as a new note
-   * To save the clipboard, press okay while input box is having text "Saving the Clipboard"
+   * To save the clipboard as a new note, press okay while input box is having text "Saving the Clipboard"